sudokit/odgpu/README.md

 # A odin ggpu compute library in odin
 Code a bit sloppy, and everything else.
-Burnout rn so
+Burnout rn so.
+And i have no clue on how to make libraries so
 ## Dependencies:
 - wgpu [wgpu-odin](https://github.com/Capati/wgpu-odin)